-Figure 1 represents a part (straightening zone) of the casting of a microalloyed steel with standard conditions (without any local defect).
-The figure shows the value of the 2 indicators and the localization of the maximum values (maximum risk) accords with observation.
+Figure 5 represents a part (straightening zone) of the casting of a microalloyed steel with standard conditions (without any local defect).
+The figure shows the value of the 2 indicators and the localization of the maximum values (maximum risk) accords with industrial observations.

 Other computations including local defects have been performed.
-Comparing the following reference case (standard conditions) to the value of the indicators in each defect case, we studied the effect of each defect.
-This comparison allowed us to classify the defects from the less to the most critical.
+Comparing the following reference case (standard conditions) to the value of the indicators in each defect case, we study the effect of each defect.
+This comparison allows us to classify the defects from the less to the most critical: nozzles perturbations are not unfavourable, one or two pairs of rolls locked is weakly unfavourable and roll misalignment is the most unfavourable.